IPA in the World

 Distance Analysis and Training

-The Board faces further complex policy decisions related to the conduct of analysis through technology and the conduct of analytic training through technology.
-Some colleagues feel it is essential to have an embodied experience of the other in order to have a deep experience of the psychoanalytic method.
+The Board faces complex policy decisions related to the conduct of analysis through technology and the conduct of analytic training through technology.
+Many colleagues feel it is essential to have an embodied experience of the other in order to have a deep experience of the psychoanalytic method.
 Others, equally experienced and committed to our field, feel that distance analysis via videoconference is different but can also be transformative and that it serves the needs of eager potential analysts in otherwise inaccessible areas.
 A third group feels a hybrid model would allow the practical need for a primarily technological experience to be augmented by in person experiential components.
-Reconciling these different views is a challenge we must meet.
-After listening carefully to all perspectives, it is my belief that the differences of opinion are sincere and often seem irreconcilable.
-But, must we impose a unitary standard on our colleagues?
+After listening carefully to all perspectives, it is our belief that the differences of opinion are sincere but often seem irreconcilable.
+Must we impose a unitary standard on our colleagues?
 Can we find a way to include divergent perspectives within the larger umbrella of psychoanalysis?
 This is our current and serious challenge.

-An extensive report from the Task Force on Distance Analysis was considered by the old Board and will be further considered by the incoming Board.
-The most urgent questions have to do with training, particularly for candidates whose training was disrupted by the pandemic.
+The Board received an extensive report from the first Task Force dedicated to this topic (Task Force on Distance Analysis) and invited feedback to the report from the IPA membership.
+The most urgent questions had to do with training, particularly for candidates whose training was disrupted by the pandemic.
+In April 2022, the IPA Board approved a second Task Force: The Task Force on Psychoanalytic Training in Contemporary Times (TF2).
+In line with their mandate, TF2 produced and published a bibliography and will make its final report with recommendations for a unified set of standards by November 2023.
 There is the question of what is best for the profession going forward.
-Will our experience with technology during the pandemic lead us to consider options that could further the availability of psychoanalytic treatment and training world-wide through models that are different from those we have used so far?
+Will our experience with technology during the pandemic lead us to consider options that might further the availability of psychoanalytic treatment and training world-wide and also preserve an in-person experience as part of training?

 Vitality and Unity in the IPA

-Many Society presidents reported concern that fewer members of their Societies were motivated to take on the leadership responsibilities of their Society.
+In addition to the challenge of interregional differences, many Society presidents have also reported regional and local concerns that fewer members of their Societies are motivated to take on the leadership responsibilities of their Societies.
 We need to look more carefully at all the possible causes of declining engagement, including structural issues that make volunteer activities more difficult – like having young children, or making less income than before, or enjoying less prestige in a world that thinks other forms of therapy are quicker and therefore preferable.